Living Centerpiece with Orchids and Ferns

 What You Need For a Living Centerpiece:

-- Bowl I found this one at a local consignment store.
-It’s a great size in diameter, but I wish it had more height.
-I am going to keep my eyes open for a taller, urn style, and transfer the plants when I do find it.
-Or…I would give this one to my mom and make a new one!
+• I found this bowl at a local consignment store.
+It’s a great diameter, but I wish it had more height.
+I will keep my eyes open for a taller urn style and transfer the plants when I do find it.
+Or…I would give this one to my mom and make a new one!Empty Bowl for Tabletop Garden

-- Plants Any indoor plants will work.
-I would’ve loved to have some trailing ivy, but with my cat Peep who eats anything and everything, I avoided plants that might be toxic to cats and ivy is on that list.
+• Plants: Any indoor plants will work.
+I would’ve loved to have some trailing ivy, but with my cat Peep, who eats anything and everything, I avoided plants that might be toxic to cats, and ivy is on that list.
 You can see that list here.
-Seems ferns are safe to cats, so I purchased 3 varieties of ferns (one is maidenhair fern, one is a holly fern and I don’t know what the other is) and a small orchid.
-I am all about odd numbers of things…but I really spent way too much over-thinking if I should have an odd or even number of ferns or plants in total!
-I opted for an odd number of ferns and I’ll probably lose sleep over that decision. 😂 But heck if it really bugs me, I’ll just add another plant!
+It seems ferns are safe for cats, so I purchased three varieties of ferns (one is maidenhair fern, one is a holly fern, and I don’t know what the other is) and a small orchid.

-- Pebbles
+• Pebbles

-- Moss
+• Moss

-- Small container for the orchid to sit in that is shorter than your bowl.
+• Small container for the orchid to sit in that is shorter than your bowl.
 Worst comes to worst, you can always cut the small container down if it is plastic.

 Making Tabletop Garden:

-- Add pebbles to your large bowl, with some smaller ones to the little container that will hold your orchid.
-Make a spot in your large bowl to hold the smaller bowl.
+• Add pebbles to your large bowl, with some smaller ones to the little container that will hold your orchid.
+Make a spot in your large bowl to hold the smaller bowl.Pebbles in bottom of bowl and bottom of plastic container

-- Line the sides of your bowl with moss.
+• Line the sides of your bowl with moss.

-- Add your ferns where you want them, filling in with dirt around the plants
+• Add your ferns where you want them, filling in with dirt around the plants

-- Add your orchid to the smaller container, filling it with dirt around it.
+• Add your orchid to the smaller container, filling it with dirt around it.

-- Cover the rim of the orchid ‘bowl’ and with moss, as well as other areas as desired.
+• Cover the rim of the orchid ‘bowl’ and with moss, as well as other areas as desired.

-- Add your ‘lawn art’!
+• Add your ‘lawn art’!

-Caring for your Tabletop Garden:
+Caring for your Orchids and Ferns Tabletop Garden:

-To refer back to these tips for planting a living centerpiece, bookmark this page or pin the following image.
+To refer to these tips for planting a living centerpiece, bookmark this page or pin the following image.

 Thanks so much for spending a few minutes of your busy day with me!

-If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
-I usually send one email weekly so I won’t inundate your inbox.
+To ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly, so I won’t inundate your inbox.
 I’m sensitive to an overflowing email inbox!

 We will only use your email address to send you emails, no more than 1-2 weekly.
 In addition, you will have access to my growing library of knit & crochet patterns and other printables.
 Check back often as this library will continue to grow.
-Please know that you can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.
+You can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.

 And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
-It’s towards the top a bit.
+So, if you’d like to participate in the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
+It’s slightly towards the top.

 I have sent all my subscribers the link to the Subscriber Benefits Library.
-If you missed it or misplaced it, drop me a line.
+If you missed it or misplaced it, let me know.

 Until next time…

-I love this!
+1. I love this!
 And I have the perfect place to put one.
 Now to find the perfect bowl.
 Used to have one, gave it away because I never used it😏

 Thanks Lynn💗

-ARgh!
+1. ARgh!
 Don’t you hate it when that happens!
 Well, just check out the consignments shops, goodwill, etc… I’m sure you will find one that someone else donates because they didn’t use it! 😂

-Gorgeous!
+2. Gorgeous!
 I accidentally killed my orchid when I tried to trim it to get it to bloom again but I think I need to get another one to try this.

-This is lovely Lynn!
+3. This is lovely Lynn!
 I have a crystal bowl that is very similar to the one you used, and it sits tucked away in a cabinet.
 This will be a great way to put it to use!

-Depending on the bowl (if see-thru or not) you could add colored stones/potting stones to the sides and top instead of moss.
+4. Depending on the bowl (if see-thru or not) you could add colored stones/potting stones to the sides and top instead of moss.

 It would add to the cost but would make it special for that pink bedroom or blue sewing room!

-Hi Joy
+1. Hi Joy

 What a great idea!
 There are so many ways to ‘customize’ the planter.
 If you do make it with colored stones, please take a picture and share it with me!